NeXTLinux/nextlinux-engine/docs/content/docs/install/anchore_cli/cli_upgrade.md

 ---
-title: "Upgrading the Anchore CLI"
+title: "Upgrading the Nextlinux CLI"
 weight: 1
 ---

-The Anchore CLI is published as a Python Package that can be installed from source from the Python PyPI package repository on any platform supporting PyPi.
-Upgrades to the Anchore CLI are performed using the identical method used for installation.
+The Nextlinux CLI is published as a Python Package that can be installed from source from the Python PyPI package repository on any platform supporting PyPi.
+Upgrades to the Nextlinux CLI are performed using the identical method used for installation.

 `$ pip install --user --upgrade nextlinuxcli`